 I have a very mixed relationship with Sherlock Holmes – I am both utterly fascinated with the character, and more than slightly annoyed at his God-like abilities.
 He’s an interesting character, well drawn and utterly sunk into our culture, and yet all too often he seems to solve crimes by doing nothing more than looking intently at something.
 I realize that’s the point, that he uses his big brain and skills of observation and deduction but it often feels like a writer’s trick rather than real detecting.
 Still, I do enjoy reading the stories and am always ready to catch him in adaptation on the big and little screens.

-Other DVD out this week that look interesting:
+Other titles out this week that look interesting: